Why Everyone Should Raft the Rogue River at Least Once

 Dynamic Class IV Whitewater

-Though Rogue River whitewater rafting isn’t famous for its big water like some of the roaring rivers in the Southwest, Rainey Falls, Coffee Pot and Blossom Bar are all technical rapids well worth a story around the water cooler.
+Though Rogue River whitewater rafting isn’t famous for its big water like some of the roaring rivers in the West, Rainey Falls, Coffee Pot and Blossom Bar are all technical rapids well worth a story around the water cooler.
 Each of these Class IV rapids is elbow deep in legend and lore.
 Explosive tales of dynamite, sunken drift boats in the deep waters of Mule Creek Canyon and intricate marker names like the picket fence, goal posts and beaver slide all have the makings of epic stories you’ll be telling around campfires for the rest of your life.
 The Rogue’s many smaller rapids are perfect for families with young ones to get a feeling for fast water.

 Ride the IK